Non-perturbative constraints on stability and renormalization group flows in nonequilibrium matter

+We next briefly discuss our assumption that the CMI is UV finite.
 In a system described by a local space-time action, the UV-divergent contributions to entropies defining CMI are expected to be \textit{local functionals} of the entangling boundary~\cite{fursaev2006entanglement,ryu2006aspects,solodukhin2008entanglement,metlitski2009,Grover11_2,liu2013refinement,casini2015mutual,van2025finite}, and are therefore expected to cancel in the combination defining CMI \footnote{A prototypical example is provided by a 1+1-D CFT with central charge $c$, where the divergent part of the entanglement entropy $S_X$ for a region $X$ consisting of $N$ disjoint pieces is $2 N \times \frac{c}{6}\log(1/a)$, reflecting the additive contribution from the $2 N$ entangling boundary points~\cite{Calabrese04}.
 This expression remains true even when the CFT is slightly perturbed and acquires a finite correlation length $\xi \gg a$, precisely because these divergences arise from singularities localized at length scales much less than $\xi$.}.
-Indeed, for ground states of quantum field theories, there is substantial evidence for this statement based on general arguments~\cite{fursaev2006entanglement,ryu2006aspects,solodukhin2008entanglement,metlitski2009,Grover11_2,liu2013refinement,casini2015mutual,van2025finite} and also explicit calculations~\cite{Holzhey94,Calabrese04,levinwen05,vardhan2024petz,balasubramanian2019information}.
-Although most of these works focus on ground states of local Hamiltonians, the arguments leading to the conclusion rely essentially on the fact that the system admits a well defined continuum limit governed by an action local in space-time.
-Therefore, we anticipate that this conclusion holds also for the CMI of nonequilibrium systems whose density matrices can be expressed in terms of a local space-time action e.g. Martin-Siggia-Rose-Janssen-De Dominicis (MSRJD) functional~\cite{martin1973statistical,janssen1976lagrangean,dominicis1976techniques,tauber2014critical} for the steady state of a locally-interacting classical many-body system.
-We will provide examples later from nonequilibrium systems that substantiate this expectation.
-It is also worth noting that known examples where CMI is \textit{not} UV finite~\cite{Grover11_2,ma2018topological} all involve systems that do not admit a conventional thermodynamic limit, notably fractonic and subsystem symmetric systems~\cite{paramekanti2002ring,chamon2005glassiness,Haah2011local,vijay2016fracton,pretko2017subdimensional,gorantla2021lowenergy,seiberg2021exotic}.
-In such systems, RG itself is rather unconventional ~\cite{haah2014bifurcation,shirley2019foliated,dua2020bifurcating}, and we exclude such systems from further discussion (nonetheless, Eq.\eqref{Eq:mono} is always true, and may still be constraining).
+Indeed, for ground states of quantum field theories, there is substantial evidence for this statement based on general arguments~\cite{fursaev2006entanglement,ryu2006aspects,solodukhin2008entanglement,metlitski2009,Grover11_2,liu2013refinement,casini2015mutual,van2025finite} and also explicit calculations~\cite{Holzhey94,Calabrese04,levin2006detecting,vardhan2024petz,balasubramanian2019information}.
+For nonequilibrium steady states, locality of a Martin--Siggia--Rose--Janssen--De Dominicis action ~\cite{martin1973statistical,janssen1976lagrangean, dominicis1976techniques,tauber2014critical} similarly motivates UV finiteness of equal-time CMI.
+For example, Ref.~\cite {chen2025local} analytically demonstrates that the CMI of compact directed percolation is UV finite.
+In the Supplemental Material ~\cite{supplement}, we provide numerical evidence for UV-finite CMI across the transition between trivial and strong-to-weak spontaneous symmetry-breaking (SWSSB) states~\mbox{\cite{lee2023quantum,lessa2024strong}}.
+We will provide further examples from nonequilibrium systems below that substantiate this expectation.
+Together, these observations lead us to expect UV-finite CMI in systems with a well-defined RG description.
+Consistent with this expectation, known examples of non-UV-finite CMI~\cite{Grover11_2,ma2018topological} occur in fractonic and subsystem-symmetric systems without a conventional thermodynamic limit~\cite{paramekanti2002ring,chamon2005glassiness,Haah2011local, vijay2016fracton,pretko2017subdimensional,gorantla2021lowenergy, seiberg2021exotic}.
+Their unconventional RG structures~\cite{haah2014bifurcation,shirley2019foliated,dua2020bifurcating} lie outside our scope; nevertheless, Eq.~\eqref{Eq:mono} remains valid and may still constrain them.